abrdn Private Equity Opportunities Trust

 APEO looks for ‘operational alpha’.

-The most important differentiator that APEO is looking for from a fund is ‘operational alpha’– the added value generated by the limited partners (LP) managers in their underlying portfolio companies.
-It partners with firms that are very active in improving the businesses they invest in, rather than simply being passive financial investors.
+The most important differentiator that APEO’s manager is looking for from a fund is ‘operational alpha’– the added value generated by the LP managers in their underlying portfolio companies.
+It seeks to partner with firms that are very active in improving the businesses they invest in, rather than simply being passive financial investors.
 Most of their favoured managers have considerable in-house industrial expertise that they can make available to portfolio companies.

 Beyond that, APEO’s manager assesses factors such as whether a fund has a unique strategy or unique resources for originating deals, as well as the strength and depth of their investment team.
 Managers that focus on sectors where they have proven expertise are preferred, and any sign of drift in strategy will trigger a review of the investment.
 APEO’s manager does not like concentration of risk within a fund portfolio.